Copa Príncipe de Asturias ACB: 1985 edition

 The first edition of Copa Príncipe de Asturias was played by the eliminated teams in the Round of 16 and the quarterfinals of the 1984–85 ACB season.
 Caja de Álava won the tournament, which was its first official title in the club history.
 The final was played in Villanueva de la Serena.

-The first round was played between teams eliminated in Round of 16.
+The first round was played between teams eliminated in the Round of 16.
 The quarterfinalists of Liga ACB joined in the second round.
-A team would be eliminated if it losses two rounds.
-If the number of teams in a round was an odd number, a team would receive a bye to the next round.
+A team would be eliminated if it loses two rounds.
+If the number of teams in a round was odd, a team would receive a bye to the next round.